akshayaprabakaran/mealsonwheels/README.md

   * Clone this project with `git clone https://github.com/akshayaprabakaran/Meals-On-wheels.git`
   * Install dependencies with `mix deps.get`
-  * Create, migrate and populate your database with `SEED=true mix ecto.setup`.
+  * Create, migrate and populate your database with `SEED=true mix ecto.setup`(This command is IMPORTANT)
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000/meals_on_wheels`](http://localhost:4000/meals_on_wheels) from your browser.